Our Mission

 “American workers and American businesses should be building our clean energy economy, but Chinese companies are working overtime to cheat the rules, our economy, and our workers out of the job.”

-Senator Tammy Baldwin
+Sen. Tammy Baldwin (D-WI)

 “Despite significant investment, robust demand, and a growing workforce, American workers cannot compete when the deck is stacked against them so severely.
 Effective enforcement of our trade laws to level the playing field for domestic manufacturers will help counter unfairly traded solar products, promote U.S. production, support good-paying jobs, increase energy independence, and strengthen our national security.”